gustafsson96/cats-and-coffee-cafe/README.md

 ![screenshot of google font pairing](/documentation/font-pairing.png)

 + ### Colors
     *  I wanted the colors of the page to contribute to clearly structuring the different sections.
 In addition, I wanted to find warm earthy tones to envoke a welcoming feeling for the user.
-Do find my desired color scheme, I used [Coolors](https://coolors.co).
+To find my desired color scheme, I used [Coolors](https://coolors.co).

 ![screenshot of color scheme](/documentation/screenshot_colors.png)